 WRAP Seminar 1 to All Regions over the next 12 months.

-Wrap Seminar 2 to those who work in FRCs who wish to take the next step in their WRAP journey and facilitate WRAP in the community in the year 2023
+Wrap Seminar 2 to those who work in FRCs who wish to take the next step in their WRAP journey and facilitate WRAP in the community in 2023.

 A word from Mary:

-"I have been getting to know many of the fantastic FRC Staff through telephone calls, zoom, and visits to your FRCs and hearing about - your many achievements in the community and the challenges you face daily.
+"I have been getting to know many of the fantastic FRC Staff through telephone calls, zoom meetings, and visits to your FRCs and hearing about your many achievements in the community and the challenges you face daily.
 Very committed frontline workers talk of exhaustion, being overwhelmed, not sleeping, and having an unequal work-life balance.
 We know this is an ongoing issue for workers in the caring profession and is some of the signs of secondary trauma.
-To help alleviate some of the stress of the job, I am currently in the early stages of researching and developing a Training Programme on Compassion Fatigue and Vicarious Trauma specifically for the management, staff and Volunteers of the Family Resource Centre Programme.
+To help alleviate some of the stress of the job, I am currently in the preliminary stages of researching and developing a training programme based on combating Compassion Fatigue and Vicarious Trauma, specifically for the management, staff, and volunteers of the Family Resource Centre Programme.
 In the meantime, I will continue to deliver Code of Practice, WRAP, and Self-Care Sessions to help you on your journey to better health and wellbeing".